REST API

 Authentication

-- Use your existing MSR administrative username and password
+2. Use an existing administrative username and password

-- Use custom API credentials provided by MotorsportReg.com (deprecated as we prefer you to use #1)
+3. Use custom API credentials provided by MotorsportReg.com [Deprecated]

 Licensing & Attribution

 Use of the API is subject to prior approval and may be revoked at any time without warning.
-Content that is displayed must include one of the following three snippets of code exactly as it appears and display the badge at its original size (190x30).
+Content that is displayed must include one of the following snippets of code exactly as it appears in the html below.
 We may provide other sizes upon request.

 Resources and Locations

 A REST interface presents resources at published locations.
+Access them securely over SSL.
 Here are the locations of the MotorsportReg.com REST API resources.

 Unauthenticated